Fair Allocation of Two Types of Chores: EF1+ f PO

 We now prove that there is at least one type $B$ item.
 If $i^*=n$, it follows immediately.
 Otherwise, if $i^*<n$, we can use a symmetrical argument to the type $A$ item case. \end{proof}

-We show that throughout the algorithm, allocation $X$ remains ordered with respect to $i^*$.
-This follows from Claim 1 as whenever \Cref{ef1+fpo alg transfer line A} is reached, $X_{i^*}$ has at least one type $A$ item, and whenever \Cref{ef1+fpo alg transfer line B} is reached, $X_{i^*}$ has at least one type $B$ item.
+In the next paragraph, we will show that the algorithm terminates (i.e. returns an EF1 allocation) prior to or at allocation $X^L$.
+Therefore, by Claim 1, whenever \Cref{ef1+fpo alg transfer line A} is reached, $X_{i^*}$ has at least one type $A$ item, and whenever \Cref{ef1+fpo alg transfer line B} is reached, $X_{i^*}$ has at least one type $B$ item.